 The NSS is an annual UK-wide survey for students in their final year of undergraduate study.

 The NSS provides students with the opportunity to share honest feedback about their study experience.
 The Open University and The Open University Students Association actively use the results to improve what we do, and how we do it.
 The data is also shared publicly, allowing prospective students to make informed decisions when considering where and what to study.

 The survey is anonymous – at no point are students identified to their institution.
-It runs between 7 January and 30 April.
+It runs between early January and the end of April each year.